 Living in Huelva

 Huelva lies on the west side of Andalusia.
-It borders with Portugal and Seville, with the Guadiana and the Guadalquivir river, respectively, giving it an absolute ideal location.
-As other provinces in Andalusia, Huelva has a unique landscape.
+It borders with Portugal and Seville, with the Guadiana and the Guadalquivir river, respectively, giving it an absolutely ideal location.
+Like other provinces in Andalusia, Huelva has a unique landscape.
 It has a stunning coastline, rolling hills with oak trees a little further inland and a spectacular mountain range further north around Aracena.
 No matter where you go, beautiful cortijos can be found.

 The coast of this province finds itself at the Atlantic Ocean, so the water is colder than the Mediterranean Sea.
 However, the weather is absolutely perfect for sailing and water sports.
 If water sports are not what you came for, then the long white beaches are undoubtedly beautiful and pleasing.
 One beach that should definitely be visited is “El Rompido” with a lovely protected beach, a port, and many fishing boats in the bay.
 It has been elected as one of the most beautiful fishing villages of Spain!